 You will be taken to a room where your heart and breathing will be monitored.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.
 A bandage may cover your wound to help prevent infection.
-You may be able to go home after caregivers see that you are okay.
+You may be able to go home after healthcare providers see that you are okay.
 If you had general anesthetic, an adult will need to drive you home.
 Your driver or someone else should stay with you for 24 hours.
-If caregivers want you to stay overnight, you will be taken to a hospital room.
+If healthcare providers want you to stay overnight, you will be taken to a hospital room.

 - You cannot make it to your appointment on time.

 - You have a skin infection or an infected wound near the artificial joint.